hasii2011/versionoverlord/README.md

 VersionOverlord means to handle this problem by providing a set of Python command line scripts to automate updating the first three of the above dependency specification locations

 * querySlugs -- queries repositories for their latest release version
-* createSpec -- creates a dependency specification for a project
+* createSpecification -- creates a dependency specification for a project
-* updateDeps -- updates the supported dependency locations using the generated specification
+* updateDependencies -- updates the supported dependency locations using the generated specification